iKispeco/facerecognitionapi/README.md

 # facerecognition
-Enter URL of any image you want, our app gonna scan it and search if there is any face on it.
+Enter URL of any image you want, this app gonna scan it and search if there is any face on it.
+This app didn't go through simplification.